 Art, Divinity, Information Technology, Library, Music and Physical Education lessons contribute to our balanced and holistic education.

 Our academic curriculum is well supported by teachers who offer enrichment programmes, as well as by our school psychologists and onsite specialist therapists.

 Our dynamic co-curricular programme of in-house and private activities includes arts and crafts, ball skills, chess, dance, diving, drama, environmental club, equestrian, hockey, music, netball, pottery, rhythmic gymnastics and swimming.

 The school hosts guest speakers and theatre companies regularly and also takes the girls on educational outings.
 Book month includes a book character parade, bookmaking, a storytelling evening and drama productions.
 All girls are involved in the annual school play and inter-house events.

 Supervised prep is offered from Grade 1 until 14h00.
 We have a private aftercare facility which runs on campus until 17h30

-Grade 0 is the start of monastic schooling and the bridging year between the Pre-primary and the Foundation phases.
-Its play-based, holistic programme encourages the development of pre-literacy, pre-numeracy, creative and critical thinking and scientific reasoning.
+Grade 0 is the start of monastic schooling and the bridging year between the Pre-Primary and the Foundation phases.
+Its play-based, holistic programme fosters a love of learning in the girls.

-Homework is weekly, to allow the girls to organise and structure their time appropriately.
-Daily supervised prep is offered and attendance is encouraged.
+Homework is assigned weekly to empower the girls to organise and structure their time effectively.